Fellowships and Financial Support

-Eleanor Emerson Fellowship - intended to provide financial support for one full year, including tuition, stipend and health benefits, for one incoming MILR student in the Collective Represnetation (CR) or International & Comparative Labor (ICL) concentration.
+Eleanor Emerson Fellowship - Used to award an incoming MILR student in the Collective Represnetation (CR) or International & Comparative Labor (ICL) concentration.
 The recipient of the award will have the opportunity to work closely with resident and extension faculty on research and other projects at the Worker Institute at Cornell.
 Potential areas of research will be based on the Institute's six initiative groups—International Collective Action, Equity at Work, Labor, Environment and Sustainable Development, Precarious Workers, Public Sector and Strategic Leadership.

-Emil and Margaret Mesics Fund - Established in 1994 to be used to help support ILR graduate students who are pursuing study leading to a Masters or PhD degree.
+Emil and Margaret Mesics Fund - Established in 1994 to help support ILR graduate students who are pursuing study leading to a Masters or PhD degree.
 The fund may be used for fellowships, teaching, research or extension and special awards including off campus thesis research and summer fellowships.

-Francis Perkins (Telluride) Scholarship - The Telluride Association provides full room and board to recipients of it's scholarship.
-ILR offers the Francis Perkins Tuition Scholarship to any ILR student awarded the Telluride Scholarship.
+Frances Perkins (Telluride) Scholarship - The Telluride Association provides room and board to recipients of it's scholarship.
+ILR offers the Frances Perkins Tuition Scholarship to any ILR student awarded the Telluride Scholarship.
 For application information, please visit http://www.telluridehouse.org/.

 John P. and Althea Halan Scholarship - A fund used to provide financial assistance to deserving students pursuing the MILR degree program.

-Lawrence K. Williams Fellowship - Established in 2004, from a generous endowment by former Professor Lawrence Williams, this fellowship provides tuition and stipend for living expenses for the first year of study in the MILR degree program.
-An application to the MILR program serves as the application for this fellowship.
+Lawrence K. Williams Fellowship - Established in 2004, from a generous endowment by former Professor Lawrence Williams, this fellowship provides tuition and stipend for living expenses for the first year of study in the MILR degree program. .

 Professor Larry Williams was a valued faculty member of the ILR School for 45 years, and Director of Graduate Studies for 21 years.
 As a social psychologist with a capital "P," Larry received his BS in Psychology from Tufts University in 1952, his MA from the University of Illinois in 1954, and a PhD in Social Psychology from the University of Michigan in 1960.